TZstatsADS/Fall2018-Proj3-Sec1-grp3/README.md

 	+ Peilin Li
 	+ Shiqing Long

-+ Project summary: In this project, we created a classification engine for enhance the resolution of images.
++ Project summary: In this project, we worked on assessing predictive models that improves on the gradient boosted stumps baseline model, hence allowing us to turn a low resolution image into a high resolution image.
+Ultimately, the process of model selection led to finding that the best model was XgBoost.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))
+Project leader
+Main contributor
 Equal contribution

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.